SysKitTeam/docs-trace/installation-and-configuration/configure-syskit-trace.md

 Needed for some workloads.
 More information on why this is required and how to setup an app password when using Multi-Factor authentication can be found [here](./office-365-connection-details.md#multi-factor-authentication-app-password).

 #### Data Collection Schedule
-SysKit Trace comes with a windows service that can create snapshots periodically for you without the need for SysKit Trace to be running.
+SysKit Trace comes with a windows service that can periodically create snapshots for you without the need for SysKit Trace to be running.
 The schedule can be setup to be daily, weekly or monthly at a specific day and time.

 #### Notification Settings
 Notification settings are closely related to automatic snapshots.
 Once the snapshot is created by the service, an email will be sent to the configured recipients.
-- **Send tenant documentation file** - sends the generated documentation file based on the latest created snapshot
+- **Send tenant documentation file** - sends the generated documentation file based on the latest created snapshot.
 - **Send file with tenant differences when detected** - sends the differences from the last snapshot that is marked as good, or, if one does not exist, the previous snapshot.
   You can mark a snapshot as good on the [snapshots screen](../get-to-know-syskit-trace/snapshots-screen.md).
   If no differences are detected this document will not be sent.